 How to Make a Brine Shrimp Hatchery

 What are referred to as brine shrimp eggs are actually cysts which swell with water when they become wet.
 The cysts start to hatch at 78°F after about eighteen hours to one day.
-Because the baby brine shrimp have incomplete digestive and excretory systems at this point, they cannot take in and process any food.
+Since the baby brine shrimp have incomplete digestive and excretory systems at this point, they cannot take in and process any food.
 This, and the fact that their bodies are packed with energy, makes them perfect as food for tropical fish.

 Equipment Needed: Hatching brine shrimp cysts is a simple process which allows one to easily make one’s own brine shrimp hatchery.
 To construct it, one will need to prepare a number of equipment.
 A small glass tank will serve as the hatching tank for the baby brine shrimp, and another glass tank that is larger in size will serve as their growing tank.